Click here to return to Dr. Curtis's home page.

 Testing Policies

-All exams will be take home exams.
-The second and final exams will be cumulative.
+The midterm and the final exams will be take home exams.
+The final exam will be cumulative.
 You will have choices of questions.
 For example, on the first exam you will likely be given a list of 4 or more questions from which you will choose two.
-The second and final exams will follow a similar format.
-The course documents section of this Blackboard site contains old tests for your information.
+The final exam will follow a similar format.
 Because these questions will require you to solve real world problems, you will need to do a bit of background research to respond to most of the items.
 Please make sure that you appropriately cite all sources used in the essays.
 Never directly quote language without full citation.
+I would prefer that you use APSA style for purpose of making your citations, but will accept Chicago or APA style for the take home exams.

 It is my firm belief that anyone of average intelligence can memorize details.
 What separates the good students from the ordinary ones, and those who are successful in later life from those who merely survive, is the ability to manipulate knowledge of concepts in creative ways to solve complex problems.
 Thus, merely listing concepts learned in a section of the course in response to an essay question may get you a few points, but will not earn a passing grade.
 In order to earn a passing grade, you must use the concepts to solve the problem set out in the test item.
 You are required to apply concepts to meet the goals of political science, which is to describe, explain and predict human behavior in the political arena.